Bones provide support for our bodies and help form our shape. Although they're very light, bones are strong enough to support our entire weight.

-The movements that muscles make are coordinated and controlled by the brain and nervous system.
+The movements your muscles make are coordinated and controlled by the brain and nervous system.
 The involuntary muscles are controlled by structures deep within the brain and the upper part of the spinal cord called the brain stem.
-The voluntary muscles are regulated by the parts of the brain known as the cerebral motor cortex and the cerebellum (ser-uh-BEL-um).
+The voluntary muscles are regulated by the parts of the brain known as the cerebral motor cortex and the cerebellum (pronounced: ser-uh-BEL-um).

-When you decide to move, the motor cortex sends an electrical signal through the spinal cord and peripheral nerves to the muscles, making them contract.
+When you decide to move, the motor cortex sends an electrical signal through the spinal cord and peripheral nerves to the muscles, causing them to contract.
 The motor cortex on the right side of the brain controls the muscles on the left side of the body and vice versa.